alrs/teleport/api/access/README.md

 ## GRPC API

-The GRPC API, defined in [lib/auth/proto/auth.proto](../../lib/auth/proto/auth.proto), includes a hanfull of methods related to the `AccessRequest` resource.
+The GRPC API, defined in [lib/auth/proto/auth.proto](../../lib/auth/proto/auth.proto), includes a handful of methods related to the `AccessRequest` resource.
 Most important for the purposes of *managing* access requests are the `WatchAccessRequests` and `SetAccessRequestState` methods: